joaquinOnSoft/joaquinonsoft.github.io/_posts/2024-09-23-output-transformation-server-tips-and-tricks.md

 last_modified_at: 2024-09-23T08:34:18-04:00
 ---

+This article explains how to solve some common challenges that you can face during a document remediation using OpenText Output Transformation Server.

+> OpenText Output Transformation Server automatically transform and present archived content
+> in a highly usable, navigable and accessible format, such as PDF/UA, for persons
+> requiring accessible technologies.

 ## `<P>` tag is used in a header  when Auto Detect is enabled

 Follow this steps to set the tag that you want to use to auto-tag your document title: